The Bankrate promise

 If refinancing your FHA loan to a conventional loan isn’t right for you, you can still take advantage of lower interest rates by doing an FHA streamline refinance.
 This program offers a faster way to refinance your FHA loan because it does away with more stringent underwriting, such as the need to verify your income and credit or do an appraisal.

 To qualify for an FHA streamline refinance, you’ll need to meet the following requirements:

 - You currently have an FHA loan.

 - You’ve been making your payments and your loan is in good standing (not delinquent).

 - Refinancing results in a “net tangible benefit,” such as lowering your monthly payment or changing from an adjustable-rate loan to one with a fixed rate.

-- You’re not looking to take any cash out.
+- You’re not looking to take out more than $500 in equity.